seanlowe/obsidian-timelines/README.md

 #### Era (`data-era`):
   - Optional
   - Adds this text to the date span in the timeline as an era designation.
 Useful for fictional calendars.
   - Applied after the date is formatted.
-So `2300-00-00-00` with the era set to `AB` would display `2300 AB`.
+So `2300-01-01-00` with the era set to `AB` would display `2300 AB`.

 #### Node Color (`data-color`):
   - Optional
-  - Adds the applied css class to the note card associated with the timeline entry
+  - Adds the color specified as a CSS class on the appropriate HTML elements in order to be associated with that timeline entry.

 Note: Acceptable values for `data-color` are `orange`, `yellow`, `red`, `blue`, `green`, `purple`, `pink`, and `gray`.
 If the value is not supplied, events will be colored white (or gray for background events) on the timeline.